sudave13/bigssslabjournal/README.md

 ## Journal your work:

-1. Navigate to the cloned repository and open the 'bigssslabjournal.Rproj' file.
+1. Navigate to the cloned folder and open the 'bigssslabjournal.Rproj' file.
 This should automatically open R-studio, and your current working environment will be inside this project.
 2. Inside R-studio you should see a files tab in the bottom right hand corner;
-3. Edit the .Rmd files as you wish within R-studio.
+3. Customize the 'index.Rmd' as you wish within R-studio, to make it your own;
+4. Journal your work by editing the 'journal.Rmd'-files.

+You can keep your notes/working scripts in the /test-folder.

 ## Hosting on Github: